Language selection

 Canada and the G7

-The Group of Seven (G7) is an informal grouping of seven of the world’s advanced economies, including Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States, as well as the European Union.
+The Group of Seven (G7) is an informal partnership of advanced economies.
+Members include Canada, France, Germany, Italy, Japan, the United Kingdom and the United States, along with the European Union.

 Overview